seatable/seatable-admin-docs/docs/installation/basic-setup.md

 ## Install Docker and Docker Compose Plugin

-At [get.docker.com](https://get.docker.com), you'll find a script designed for the easy and convenient installation of the Docker Engine.
+At [get.docker.com](https://get.docker.com), you find a script designed for the easy and convenient installation of the Docker Engine.
 While the script isn't recommended for production environments, it has shown no issues in our observations.
 You can effortlessly install Docker using this single command:

 ```bash
 curl -fsSL get.docker.com | bash
 ```

-Alternatively, you can opt to follow [Docker's official installation instructions](https://docs.docker.com/engine/install/)
+Alternatively, you can opt to follow [Docker's official installation instructions](https://docs.docker.com/engine/install/).

 ## Install SeaTable Server

 This installation assumes that all SeaTable components are installed under `/opt`.
 We highly recommended to keep this folder structure.
-All articles in the manual assume SeaTable's installation in this directory.
+All articles in the SeaTable Admin Manual assume SeaTable's installation in this directory.

 #### 1. Create basic structure

-Simply copy and paste the following command into your command line to execute.
-This code will download the latest yml files from repository [:simple-github: seatable-release](https://github.com/seatable/seatable-release).
+Create a directory `seatable-compose` in `/opt` and download the latest YML-files from the repository [:simple-github: seatable-release](https://github.com/seatable/seatable-release) into it.

 ```bash
 mkdir /opt/seatable-compose && \